-Exploring the Power of Participatory Media Arts, Journalism and Oral History Storytelling
+Exploring The Power Of Participatory Media Arts, Journalism And Oral History Storytelling

-Society today faces numerous challenges that hinder the ability to thrive and adapt in an ever-changing world.
-Issues such as social fragmentation, underrepresentation of marginalized voices, and the pressing impacts of climate change are pervasive across many regions.
 For many northern Canadian communities, these challenges are further compounded by a lack of communication capacity and a lack of capability within arts and non-profit organizations.

 The program also builds directly on work piloted with funding and support through the Canada Council for the Arts Digital Greenhouse, Manitoba Arts Council, Manitoba Agriculture, the ArcticNet Strategy for Equity, Diversity and Inclusion from 2019-2024.
 With the goal of exploring subjects like climate entrepreneurship, storytelling and climate diplomacy through the arts, the program integrates lessons learned from several iterations of the Our People Our Climate project, seeded with funding from Environment and Climate Change Canada.